TALK TO SALES

 Build a manager-employee relationship

 Not only do managers hire, train, and supervise employees, but they also communicate the goals of your company.
 They represent what your company is all about.
-They are a reflection of you and a reflection of your vision for success.
+They’re a reflection of you and your vision for success.

 As such, your managers' success (or failure) with hiring, training, supervising, and communicating vision significantly impacts employees’ success at your company.
 Not interacting with and supporting your new hires in the first 90 days can lead to increased employee turnover.